xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/index.md

 1. Make sure the addon 'Special Offers: Buy X Get Y' is installed and enabled at your store.
    * {% link "'Buy X Get Y' Addon Installation" ref_00ZPcaXf %}

-2. In your X-Cart store Admin area, visit the section 'Discounts: Special Offers' where you will create and manage your special offers.
+2. In your X-Cart store Admin area, visit the page 'Special Offers' where you will create and manage your special offers.
 Find out how to create a new 'Buy X Get Y' special offer by studying the following section:
    * {% link "Add a New 'Buy X Get Y' Offer" ref_5KycxjBU %}

 3. If you are going to create special offers that will be available not to everyone, but just to certain groups of customers ("membership levels"), be sure to configure the respective membership levels.